mattermost/docs/source/deployment/sso-saml-onelogin.rst

   .. image:: ../../source/images/onelogin_3_configuration_1.png

   b.
-In System Console,  `enable encryption <https://docs.mattermost.com/administration/prev-config-settings.html#enable-encryption>`__, save your changes, then return to the Configuration tab in access the **SAML Encryption** field.
+In System Console,  `enable encryption <https://docs.mattermost.com/administration/prev-config-settings.html#enable-encryption>`__, then click **Save**.
+You're redirected to the **Info** tab.
+From there, select the **Configuration** tab to access the **SAML Encryption** field.

   c.
-Paste the Public Key that you generated earlier into the **SAML Encryption** field.
+Paste the Public Key that you generated earlier into the **SAML Encryption** field at the bottom of the page.
+This field displays in OneLogin only when encryption is enabled in Mattermost.

   .. image:: ../../source/images/onelogin_4_configuration_2.png